Empire of Japan: One-party state

 Elise K. Tipton rejects the terms totalitarian-authoritarian paradigm on the grounds that it presents a false understanding both of Nazi Germany and the Soviet Union and all the regimes called totalitarian (see Totalitarianism#Nazism and Fascism on this kind of critique), and the term "dictatorship", and instead proposes the term police state, which she believes to be more accurate.
 Michael Lucken calls Japan "the highly peculiar form of totalitarianism."
 However, according to him, "scholars today are hesitant to describe the regime as totalitarian": "only a handful of scholars specializing in Japan continue somewhat disparately to use the term, while others reject it entirely."
-He connects it to the policies of the U. S. during the occupation of Japan after World War II: while the American authorities labeled Germany "totalitarian", thus authorizing the term, they never officially did it to Japan, since this would make Hirohito responsible for the war and war crimes, what contradicted the plans of Douglas MacArthur; Hannah Arendt further contributed to the exclusion of Japan from the list of totalitarian regimes by formulating the mainstream criterion of totalitarianism unapplicable to Japan.
+He connects it to the policies of the U. S. during the occupation of Japan after World War II: while the American authorities labeled Germany "totalitarian", thus authorizing the term, they never officially did it to Japan, since this would make Hirohito responsible for the war and war crimes, what contradicted the plans of Douglas MacArthur; Hannah Arendt contributed to the exclusion of Japan from the list of totalitarian regimes by formulating the mainstream criterion of totalitarianism unapplicable to Japan.
 However, her theories gained less influence, so the Japanese historians find the term applicable, what creates a discrepancy between Japanese and Western historiographies.
 According to Lucken, "The concept of totality in Japanese wartime thinking did not refer to an enclosed whole, like a set of marbles in a bag.
 On the contrary, it was an open and organic whole that resists any narrow definition.
 Consequently, if we are able to speak of Japanese totalitarianism, it was all the more total for having consistently resisted such a label."